-This is the second in a series of commentaries that will take a look at five companies whose names begin with the word "General."
+This is the third in a series of commentaries that will take a look at five companies whose names begin with the word "General."
 We recognize some of them as household names and as global conglomerates with operations (just like our military) throughout the world.
-The first company I recently reviewed was General Electric.
-This commentary is about General Dynamics (NYS: GD) .
-The three other companies I'll review later are: General Motors, General Mills, and General Communication.
+In earlier commentaries, I reviewed General Electric Company and General Dynamics Corporation.
+Next up is General Mills (NYS: GIS) .
+Then I'll review General Motors Company and General Communication.

-As you might surmise, these corporate leaders have few similarities other than company names that all start with "General."
-The name is synonymous with leadership, and historically we have had both great and mediocre generals leading the fight.
-And so it is with these five companies.
+These corporate leaders have few similarities other than company names that start with the same word: general.
+The word evokes leadership; historically we have had both great and mediocre generals leading the fight, and so it is with these five companies.

 Earnings quality is reflected in the financial statements